ahioros/Docker/README.md

 After clone the repo:

-    1. run '''bash docker-compose up''' to start the app.
+    1. run "docker-compose up" to start the app.
     2. open http://localhost:8080 in your browser for nginx.
     3. open http://localhost:8081 in your browser for phpmyadmin.